andrebovendorp/workspace/kubernetes/README.md

 Here lyes the Kubernetes cluster configuration files.
 The cluster is built using the `k3s` command and the information for the instalation can be found at `ansible/playbook.yaml`.

-The roadmap and decisions made for the cluster can be found in the files `Decisions.md` and `Roadmap.md`.
+The decisions made for the cluster can be found in the file `Decisions.md`, the roadmap is possible to be followed within the [Github Project](https://github.com/users/boveloco/projects/2) for this repo.

 ## Cluster Specifications